Eshgin10/ToDoList/README.md

 # ToDoList
- It is simple to do list app which made with HTML, CSS and JS
+ It a is simple to do list app which made with HTML, CSS and JS